Princess Sibylla of Saxe-Coburg and Gotha: Early life

 Sibylla was born on 18 January 1908 at Schloss Friedenstein in the city of Gotha, one of the two capitals in the Duchy of Saxe-Coburg and Gotha in central Germany.
 She was the elder daughter and second child of Charles Edward, Duke of Saxe-Coburg and Gotha, and Princess Victoria Adelaide of Schleswig-Holstein.
 Her father was a posthumous son of Prince Leopold, Duke of Albany, the youngest son of Queen Victoria of the United Kingdom and Prince Albert of Saxe-Coburg and Gotha.
 Prince Charles Edward had, at the urging of his grandmother, inherited the position of duke after his uncle in 1900.
 The same year he had married Princess Victoria Adelaide, who was a daughter of Friedrich Ferdinand, Duke of Schleswig-Holstein and Princess Karoline Mathilde of Schleswig-Holstein-Sonderburg-Augustenburg, sister of the Empress Augusta Victoria.

-Like the other princes of the German Empire, her father was forced to abdicate in November 1918, just before the end of World War I, when the German monarchies were abolished amidst the tumults of the German Revolution of 1918–1919.
+Like the other princes of the German Empire, her father was forced to abdicate in November 1918, just before the end of World War I, when the German monarchies were abolished amidst the tumults of the German revolution of 1918–1919.
 This also affected Princess Sibylla's position.
-In 1919, her father was deprived of his British peerages, as a consequence of the Titles Deprivation Act of 1917, which authorized enemies of the United Kingdom during the First World War to be deprived of their British peerages and royal titles.
+In 1919, her father was deprived of his British peerages, as a consequence of the Titles Deprivation Act 1917, which authorized enemies of the United Kingdom during the First World War to be deprived of their British peerages and royal titles.
 He and his children also lost their entitlement to the titles of Prince and Princess of the United Kingdom and the styles of Royal Highness and Highness.
 (Note: As a male-line grandson of the British Sovereign, Duke Charles Edward was a Prince of the United Kingdom with the qualification of Royal Highness, in accordance with Queen Victoria's Letters Patent of 30 January 1864 and of 27 May 1898.
 Under settled practice dating to 1714, his children, as legitimate male-line great-grandchildren of the British Sovereign, were Princes and Princesses of the United Kingdom with the qualification of Highness.
 However, their right to use these British titles and styles ceased with George V's Letters Patent of 30 November 1917.)

 Princess Sibylla grew up in Coburg with her siblings Hereditary Prince Johann Leopold, Prince Hubertus, Princess Caroline-Mathilde and Prince Friedrich Josias.
 The children received, as was common in aristocratic circles at the time, their initial schooling by private tutors and governesses.
 Later, Princess Sibylla attended the Gymnasium Alexandrinum in Coburg and wanting to become an interior designer, studied briefly at the Kunstgewerbeschule art school in Weimar.